 Only non-cash payments

-The bonus must not be in the form of a cash payment - as any cash benefit would be fully taxed, so the bonus must be given outside of payroll.
-Some popular alternatives are gift cards such as One4all vouchers or Perx cards, a supermarket voucher, a hotel voucher, or a membership to a gym or swimming pool.
+Popular benefits instead of cash include gift cards such as One4all vouchers, a supermarket voucher, a hotel voucher, a hamper, or a membership to a gym or swimming pool.

 Prior to 2020, employers could only provide one benefit per employee per year, regardless of the amount.
-However, owing to concerns over people’s ability to spend during the Covid-19 pandemic, the scheme was relaxed and in Budget 2025 was changed again to allow five separate payments in a single tax year.
+But the scheme has since been relaxed and in Budget 2025 was changed again to allow five separate payments in a single tax year.

 Limits

-If the awarding of the bonuses exceeds the €1,500 limit, then the full amount is liable for taxation – not just the difference.
+The value of the gift cannot exceed the €1,500 limit.
+If so, then the full amount is liable for taxation – not just the difference.
+Unused allowance amounts cannot be carried over to another year.

 And while most employees will generally pay some form of PAYE, PRSI and USC, this is actually not a specific requirement to qualify for the relief so it's open to all employees really, including part-time workers and contractors.